-Which are the best cities to visit in China is a hard question to answer, even for people like us who travel the length and breadth of this vast, diverse, and exciting country to create China tours that make for beautiful travel memories.
+Even for people like us who travel the length and breadth of this vast, diverse, and exciting country to create China tours with beautiful travel memories.

-So how do we narrow the list of best cities to visit in China when there’s so much to choose from?
+So, how do we narrow the list of best cities to visit in China when there are so many exciting destinations you can choose?

-Well, we like to keep things simple.
-We rely on the experience and wisdom of our travel consultants.
-We draw from the insights and first-hand knowledge of our local travel guides.
-And we’re big fans of the feedback we receive from our lovely customers who share their tour reviews while traveling on one of our small group, private or custom tours.
+Fortunately, we can do that by relying on the experience and wisdom of our travel consultants.
+We’ve also drawn from the insights and first hand knowledge of our trusty local travel guides.
+And we’re big fans of the feedback we receive from our lovely customers who share their reviews and feedback while traveling with us.

 Visit Beijing: it’s one of the best cities to visit in China

-No best places to visit in China list would be complete without including the country’s modern capital Beijing.
+No China destination list would be complete without including the country’s modern capital Beijing.

 A unique mix of history, culture, and China’s contemporary advancement, Beijing is a fascinating place.
-It’s sheer size alone - measured in its expanding population of over 21 million people and the endless view of cloud-topping highrise apartments - is enough to make the head of any China tour traveler spin.
+The city’s sheer size alone - measured in its expanding population of over 21 million people, and the endless view of cloud-topping highrise apartments - is enough to make the head spin of any China tour traveler.